ros2/rclc/rclc/README.md

 For example an IMU and a laser scanner.
 The quality of localization algorithms highly depend on how old such sensor data is when it is processed.
 Ideally the latest data of all sensors should be processed.
-One way to achive this is to execute first all sensor drivers in the sense-phase and then process all algorithms in the plan-phase.
+One way to achieve this is to execute first all sensor drivers in the sense-phase and then process all algorithms in the plan-phase.

 Currently, such a processing order cannot be defined with the default ROS 2 Executor.
 One could in principle design a data-driven pipeline, however if e.g. the Laser scan is needed by some other callback in the sense-phase as well as in the plan-phase, the processing order of these subscribers is arbitrary.